wp-plugins/pinterest-master/readme.txt

 * Fully Mobile Responsive
 * Display, Hide or Change any Widget Title

 * Pinterest Master Buttons Widget (Display Pinterest Follow Me Button, Display Pinterest Pin It Button (Gray or Red Button Colours), Display Pinterest Pin It Button Hover Wordpress Photos (On mouse over your photos.
 Gray or Red Button Colours)

 **ADVANCED Version Contains:**

 * Fully Mobile Responsive
 * Display, Hide or Change any Widget Title
+* Pint-it Button Size, Large or Small
+* Pint-it Button Shape, Rectangular or Circular
+* Pin-it Button Colour, Gray, White and Red
+* Pint-it Button Hover, on mouse-over your wordpress photos
-* Pinterest Master Buttons Widget (Display Pinterest Follow Me Button, Display Pinterest Pin It Button (Gray or Red Button Colours), Display Pinterest Pin It Button Hover Wordpress Photos (On mouse over your photos.
-Gray or Red Button Colours)
+* Pinterest Master Buttons Widget, Display Pinterest Follow Me Button, Display Pinterest Pin It Button, Display Pinterest Pin It Button Hover
 * Pinterest Master Advanced Board Widget
 * Pinterest Master Advanced Profile Widget
 * Pinterest Master Advanced Top Pin Widget

-* Pinterest Master System Widget (Pinterest API only allows one instance to be loaded per page.
-Pinterest Master System Widget avoids just that and allows you to load all widgets, shortcodes and buttons into a single page.)
+* TechGasp Shortcode Framework v3:
+* Universal Shortcode for all pages and posts, same Shortcode applies to all pages and posts.
+Option to Automatically add the shortcode to all pages and posts or manually add the pre-built shortcode individually per page or post.
+Option to automatically only show the shortcode in Posts and not Pages.
+Option to Automatically show the shortcode After the Title or After the Content.
-* Shortcode Framework v3.
-Universal Shortcode for all pages and posts and Individual Shortcode for each page or post
+* Individual Shortcode for each page or post, individual customized shortcode per page or post
-* Shortcodes allow you to professionally display pinterest inside your wordpress pages and post
+* Shortcodes allow you to professionally display your plugin inside pages and posts maintaining fast page load times and excellent Google SEO
 * Full page width shortcode available to mimic your pinterest page or board inside a wordpress page or post.
 Well almost mimics :)
 * [Advanced Version Link](http://wordpress.techgasp.com/pinterest-master/)

 **ONLINE DEMO**

 * Right of the page, sidebar widget
-* Inside the post, with shortcode framework v2
+* Inside the post, with shortcode framework
 * [Demo Link](http://wordpress.techgasp.com/pinterest-master/)

 **More High Quality Plugins?**